The Upanishads – An Overview

 The Upanishads are ancient texts from India.
 Upanishad translates to “sit down closely”.
 It means to listen to instruction by a teacher.
 However, the word Upanishad is also means “secret teaching” or “the underlying truth”.
-The truths discussed in the Upanishads are the concepts introduced in the Veda’s – the world’s oldest texts.
+Truths discussed in the Upanishads were introduced in earlier parts of the Veda’s.
+The Veda’s are the world’s oldest texts.
 So the Upanishads are philosophical discussions of key concepts from ancient India.

-Veda means “knowledge” and the four Veda’s are thought to express the fundamental knowledge of human existence.
-These works are considered Shruti meaning “what is heard”.
+Veda means “knowledge”.
+The four Veda’s were compiled to express the fundamental knowledge of human existence.
+These works are called Shruti which means “what is heard”.
 The Sages who composed the Veda’s were able to interpret the vibrations of the universe.
 They shared their understanding orally.
 Oral discussions of the Veda’s were practiced for centuries before they were written down circa.
 1900 – c.
 500 BCE.

 The Upanishads are thought to be the “end of the Vedas” or Vedanta.
 For they expand, explain and develop Vedic concepts through narratives and dialogues.
 These narratives and dialogues of the Upanishads encourage one to engage with these concepts on a personal level.

 1000’s of Upanishads were Lost

 There were apparently over a thousand Upanishads, but only between 180-200 Upanishads have been discovered.
 Of these the most well-known are the 13 Upanishads which are embedded at the end of the four Vedas.